AlphaBeta906/Monkey-VS-Turtle/README.md

 ## How do I download it?
 Currently, it is not recommended to download the game for it isn't finished.
 A .exe file will be made after the game is 100% completed.

-If you want to test it out, you can learn more in the testing.txt file.
+If you want to test it out, you can learn more in the testing.md file.

 ## Other info
-To see the development log, check out the devlog.txt file.
+To see the development log, check out the devlog.md file.

 This is also my first game as a python programmer, so prepare for some awfully written code.
 I am aiming to refine it when I complete everything.